observeinc/aws-sam-apps/docs/forwarder.md

 1. **Stack Name**: Use the IAM Role name from the Filedrop setup.
 If different, provide the Role name in the `NameOverride` parameter.
 2. **DataAccessPointArn**: Grants the Lambda function permission to write to the Filedrop.
 3. **DestinationUri**: Specifies where the Lambda function will write data.

-Additionally, you may configure the following optional parameters:

-- **SourceBucketNames**: Comma-delimited list of S3 Bucket names for read permissions.
-The wildcard pattern `*` is supported.
-This parameter only grants the forwarder read permissions from the provided buckets.
-In order to copy objects, you must trigger the lambda on object creation through a [supported subscription method](#s3-bucket-subscription).
-- **SourceTopicArns**: Comma-delimited list of SNS Topic ARNs to receive messages from.
-The wildcard pattern `*` is supported.
-This parameter grants the topics the ability to publish to the Forwarder stack's SQS Queue.
-- **ContentTypeOverrides**: Comma-delimited list of [content type overrides](#content-type-overrides).
-- **SourceKMSKeyArns**: Comma-delimited list of [KMS keys](#kms-decryption) to use when reading from source buckets.

 ## S3 Bucket Subscription